MchainNetwork/mchain-docs/docs/validate/index.md

 - **MARK Tokens**: Earn rewards in MARK for staking and from staking by your delegators.
 - **MNS and Smart Tokens**: Gain rewards from name registrations in Mchain Name Service (MNS) and for issuing Smart Tokens on the blockchain.
-- **BEER Token**: Receive 1 BEER token per validated block, a unique meme token on Mchain, shared with your delegators.

 ## Commissions and Penalties